amejiarosario/amejiarosario.github.io/source/_posts/2011-07-12-how-to-set-up-samba-in-ubuntu-linux-and-access-it-in-mac-os-and-windows.md

 ---
 layout: post
 title: How to set up Samba in Ubuntu/Linux, and access it in Mac OS and Windows
 created: 1310520455
 comments: true
+pageviews__total: 6144
+pageviews__recent: 435
+pageviews__avg_time: 403
+tutorial__order: 0
+tags:
+  - samba
+  - windows
+  - mac
-categories: [samba, ubuntu, linux]
+categories:
+  - Technologies
+  - Troubleshooting
 ---
 <p>Samba allows to share files and printers with other computers remotely, regardless their operating system (linux, windows, Mac, ...).&nbsp;This guide show how to intall and configure the Samba service in a Ubuntu machine and access it through windows and mac.</p>
 <!--More-->